Bette L. (Haberkorn) Vollert, age 78, of Vesper passed away Friday, November 13, 2020 at Aspirus Wausau Hospital after a short illness.

 A time of visitation for relatives and friends will be held from 4:00 P.M.-6:00 P.M. on Thursday, November 19, 2020 at Herman-Taylor Funeral Home in Wisconsin Rapids.
 Private family services will follow.
 There will also be a celebration of Bette’s life held at a later date.

 Memorial may be designated to the South Wood County Humane Society.

 Special thanks to the nurses and staff at UW Cancer Center-Riverview and Aspirus Wausau Hospital for the excellent care Bette received.

-To send flowers to the family or plant a tree in memory of Bette L. Vollert, please visit our floral store.
+To send sympathy gifts to the family or plant a tree in memory of Bette L. Vollert, please visit our tribute store.